- 8.32k views

-A visit to Costa Rica is likely to be a completely unique experience, and one that you will not likely forget.
+A trip to Costa Rica is likely to be a completely unique experience, and one that you will not likely forget.
 As one of the world’s most biodiverse places, the opportunities for exotic wildlife encounters alone make Costa Rica an unrivaled holiday destination.
 Though vacationers head to this country to enjoy many of its natural treasures, spending some time discovering the interesting, exotic animals native to Costa Rica is obligatory.
 From land to sea, there is so much to explore and learn about.
 To help guide you in planning your tour, here is a list of the best destinations to observe unique and plentiful wildlife in Costa Rica.

 Monteverde remains one of the top destinations to visit in Costa Rica for its spectacular cloud forest.
 The scenery is not only enchanting to the eye, but it’s also home to many interesting animals.
 The Monteverde Cloud Forest Reserve is popular place to visit, which permits excellent hikes throughout the animal-dense cloud forest.
 But Monteverde area is actually home to several different reserves, parks, gardens, and farms making this a great destination to explore multiple areas